opensyria/blockchain/docs/audits/README.md

 # Security & Protocol Audit Documentation

-**Open Syria Blockchain - November 18, 2025**
+**OpenSyria Blockchain - November 18, 2025**

-This directory contains the comprehensive security audit, protocol verification, and economic analysis conducted on the Open Syria blockchain implementation.
+This directory contains the comprehensive security audit, protocol verification, and economic analysis conducted on the OpenSyria blockchain implementation.

 ---